Conversion Funnel Analysis and Optimization Guide

 Take a Top-Level Approach

-You need to find the main problem areas before you zero in on specific interactions.
-To do this, it’s best to run a top-level analysis on the primary stages in your process.
+First, you need to find the main problem areas before you zero in on specific interactions.
+To do this, it’s best to run a top-level funnel analysis on the primary stages in your process.
 Let’s use the conversion funnel from the previous example above to see how this works in practice.
 The different stages we’ll be looking at are:

 - Landing Page